DevCrew-io/camerakit-flutter/README.md

  ```

 ## Get media results
-call openCamerakit function to open Camerakit,
+Call openCamerakit function to open Camerakit,
 ```dart
   await _cameraKitFlutterImpl.openCameraKit();
 ```
-After capturing image or recording video you will get the results in onCameraKitResult method
+After capturing image or recording video you will get the results in onCameraKitResult method.

 ```dart
   @override